littleredrooster/cli-torrent-dl-littleredrooster-booster/README.md

 1. Once you find the torrent you want with tordl, press enter to select it from within the tordl cli interface.

-2. tordl will then invoke littleredrooster, which will use the magnet link from tordl to check if that file is already avail to instant stream from AllDebrid right away.
+2. tordl will then invoke littleredrooster, which will open a terminal where littleredrooster will use the magnet link from tordl to check if that file is already avail to instant stream from AllDebrid right away.

-3. If the file is already avail for instant streaming, AllDebrid returns a streaming link and asks if the user would like to b'gawk the jawn.
+4. If the file is already avail for instant streaming, AllDebrid returns a streaming link and asks if the user would like to b'gawk the jawn.

-4. If the user selects `y` to b'gawk the jawn, then liitleredrooster will automatically open mpv and begin b'gawk-in.
+5. If the user selects `y` to b'gawk the jawn, then liitleredrooster will automatically open mpv and begin b'gawk-in.

-5. If the user selects `n` to NOT b'gawk the jawn, then littleredrooster will inform you it has automatically added the magnet link to your AllDebrid account/ rooster boosted the guffin'.
+6. If the user selects `n` to NOT b'gawk the jawn, then littleredrooster will inform you it has automatically added the magnet link to your AllDebrid account/ rooster boosted the guffin'.
 Worth noting, link will be 'rooster boosted' whether the user selects `y` or `n`.
 This is required, otherwise you wouldn't be able to check if you can instant stream the file right away.

-6. If the file is not already avail to instant stream through AllDebrid, littleredrooster will return angry b'gawks, peck at you, and then insult you for your life choices before closing.
+7. If the file is not already avail to instant stream through AllDebrid, littleredrooster will return angry b'gawks, peck at you, and then insult you for your life choices before closing.